Custom Properties

 Global search results include two categories:

-Custom Properties — result will show name, description and 2 links: to incidents and custom property details
+• Custom Properties: result will show name, description, and two links: to incidents and custom property details

-Locations — result will show name, description and 2 links: to incidents and custom property details
+• Locations: result will show name, description, and two links: to incidents and custom property details

 Incident Search